ufal/npfl139/exam/questions.md

 - How are the actions selected in AlphaZero self-play?
 [5]

 #### Questions@:, Lecture 12 Questions
-- Describe the three components of a MuZero model, and describe/draw how they are used to traverse the MCTS tree.
-[5]
+- Describe the three components of a MuZero model including their exact inputs and outputs, and show how they are used to traverse the MCTS tree.
+[10]

 - Describe the MCTS in MuZero – action selection (including the exact action-values used), how are the three components of a MuZero model used